OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/TM-What-isJuiceShop.md

 ## Definition of Done

-set of models checked in.
+Set of models checked in.
 Possibly also sets of requirements or assumptions.

 ## Who

 Participants in the threat modeling track, participants interested in juiceshop, those who want to learn to threat model.